daekun0920/house-party/README.md

-# Musica-io
+# Music-party

-Musica-io is p2p music player.
+Music-party is a p2p music player implemented by Spotify API.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.